Around Lake Patzcuaro, Michoacan, Mexico

 Where To Stay In Morelia

 Morelia is more than just the capital city of Michoacan.
-There is much more to see.
-Actually, the historical centre is part of Mexico’s UNESCO World Heritage Sites list.
-Do not miss Clavijero Cultural Centre and the magnificent Aqueduct.
+There is so much to see!
+Actually, the historical center is part of Mexico’s extensive UNESCO World Heritage Sites list.
+Do not miss Clavijero Cultural Center and the magnificent Aqueduct.

 Library of Patzcuaro